Key Takeaways:

 Even if you do hire an attorney to help with mediation, the cost will almost certainly be much less than if you go to court.

-Methods of dispute resolution like mediation offer an alternative to courtrooms and trials in divorce.
+Methods of dispute resolution, such as mediation, offer an alternative to court proceedings in divorce.
 But under that umbrella, you find many methods.

 Some mediators subscribe to one or the other, while more use a pick-and-choose approach.
-The best mediation style for your case depends on the specifics of your situation, what you need, and what you hope to get out of the process.
+The best mediation style for your case depends on the specifics of your situation, your needs, and your goals for the process.

 Related Reading: When to Hire a Divorce Lawyer